Crater Lake Wilderness

 Every year, Crater Lake National Park attracts half a million visitors who come to gaze into its pure, clean water, to marvel at its unique geology, and to explore its rugged backcountry, first preserved in 1902.

 But the natural beauty of Crater Lake extends far beyond Wizard Island and the caldera.
 It includes spectacular roadless lands inside and outside of the official boundaries of the park, including the Pumice Desert, the craggy spires and wild forests of Mount Thielsen, the rugged backcountry of Mount Bailey, and the headwaters of the Rogue and Umpqua rivers.
 Many of these prisine areas are perfect for hikers looking to experience the true beauty and secrets of Crater Lake from the rim and beyond.

 A helicopter tour operator is seeking a permit for flights into the park, over its backcountry, and along the crater rim.
 The noise pollution from these flights would undoubtedly destroy the quiet of the park, disrupt wildlife, and greatly diminish the experience for the vast majority of park visitors.

 In addition, a misguided Forest Service logging project known as Bybee proposes to clearcut forests just west of the park boundary.
 Miners have also staked a number of claims within the proposed Wilderness along the South Umpqua River, and could do significant, lasting damage to the river system.
-Unfortunately there are a several other logging projects, D Bug, Loafer(map), and Marsh that all threaten the Crater Lake wilderness.
+Unfortunately, there are several other logging projects - D-Bug, Loafer, and Marsh - that all threaten the Crater Lake Wilderness.